mttschltz/kittythinks/content/food-security-water.md

 But it has also resulted in widespread groundwater depletion, which, due to its forseeable consequences, is a global problem.\
 More depletion leads to less discharge of groundwater to streams and river, which lowers the water level and affects both ecosystems and users (as they have to pump ever deeper).

-When groundwater levels are lowers, the flow induced can lead to salinisation or other types of pollution.\
+When groundwater levels are lowers, the flow induced can lead to salinisation or other types of pollution.

+To measure groundwater depletion, one can look at local wells or the GRACE (Gravity Recovery and Climate Experiment) satellite data, as well as flow models.
+Differing analysis methods will give significantly different answers.\
 \
 ⁴_Aeschbach-Hertig, W., & Gleeson, T. (2012).
 Regional strategies for the accelerating global problem of groundwater depletion.
 Nature Geoscience, 5(12), 853–861. https://doi.org/10.1038/ngeo1617_